Mr-Georgie/Task-Timer/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+* make sure you're connected to the internet when loading app due to bootstrap cdn

 ### `npm run build`